Boys & Girls (album): Commercial performance

-Boys & Girls debuted in the United States at number sixteen on the Billboard 200.
+Boys & Girls debuted at number sixteen on the US Billboard 200.
+The album reached its peak at number six with 33,000 copies sold that week.
+As of April 2015, the album has sold 744,000 copies in the US.

 On April 12, 2012 the album entered the Irish Albums Chart at number thirteen.
 The album entered the UK Albums Chart at number three, and also topped the inaugural Official Record Store Chart.
-As of April 2015, the album has sold 744,000 copies in the U.S.